 The General Fund is the accumulated reserves of LCVS (charity).
-These total £876,454 at the year end (2022: £1,560,292) which include LCVS's investment in its fixed assets for own use.
+These total £640,355 at the year end (2023: £876,454) which include LCVS's investment in its fixed assets for own use.

-The long term objective of the Trustees is to build up free reserves to a minimum of £450,000 which would represent approximately 3 months' running costs based on unrestricted fund expenditure in 2022 / 2023.
+The long term objective of the Trustees is to build up free reserves to a minimum of £450,000 which would represent approximately 3 months' running costs based on unrestricted fund expenditure in 2023 / 2024.
 At the year end the Trustees are aware that free reserves did not meet this target and are looking to develop further opportunities to generate surpluses.
+A transformation group has been meeting during 2024 to identify opportunities to enable the charity to develop a more sustainable long term financial plan which will facilitate the accumulation of sufficient reserves to meet the stated ambitions.
 Free reserves are considered to be undesignated unrestricted reserves net of LCVS's investment in its fixed assets for own use.

-In addition, the trustees previously designated reserves as a '151 Dale St Fund' being initial funds (£6,019,538 at 31 March 2023 & 31 March 2022) used to acquire the building and is fully held in fixed assets as a Programme related investment; it is the intention that this will be held for this purpose in the long-term.
+In addition, the trustees previously designated reserves as a '151 Dale St Fund' being initial funds (£6,019,538 at 31 March 2024 & 31 March 2023) used to acquire the building and is fully held in fixed assets as a Programme related investment; it is the intention that this will be held for this purpose in the long-term.

-The charity has £1,038,876 (2022: £1,113,204) invested in the Settlors' Trust Fund.
+The charity has £1,125,946 (2023: £1,038,876) invested in the Settlors' Trust Fund.
 The Trustees have the same full and unrestricted powers of investment in all respects as if they were the beneficial owners.
 The Investment Objective in this regard is to maintain liquidity and the monetary value of the fund to facilitate withdrawal.
-Whilst the capital sum is subject to market conditions, the performance of the Settlors Trust Fund is monitored quarterly by the Investment Committee and the Trustees are satisfied that its objectives have been achieved throughout the period.
+Whilst the capital sum is subject to market conditions, the performance of the Settlors Trust Fund is monitored bi-annually by the Investment Committee and the Trustees are satisfied that its objectives have been achieved throughout the period.